 To be successful, organizations of all types and sizes need qualified, capable leaders—managers who inspire, mentor, model a strong culture, and drive employee satisfaction as well as performance.
 Professional managers and executives with the right skills, temperament, ethics, and experience to lead—not just manage—will always have attractive career options to choose from across a broad spectrum of industries.
-Management and leadership careers typically involve taking on a variety of complex issues and challenges every day—from planning budgets and directing teams of people to dealing with with legal issues and corporate politics.
+Management and leadership careers typically involve taking on a variety of complex issues and challenges every day—from planning budgets and directing teams of people to dealing with legal issues and corporate politics.
 To acquire the interpersonal, strategic, and leadership skills required to manage strong, effective business teams, many experienced professionals choose to pursue a master’s degree in management and leadership rather than a masters of business administration (MBA), which typically focuses on a more traditional analytical approach to business management.

 Unlike more narrow and defined careers like accounting or law, a career focused on leadership and management can take many different forms—from a division leader at a large, fast-moving tech company to the head of a small startup or non-profit organization.
 With the right skills and qualifications, you can work toward a leadership position that suits your goals and personality, whether that means advancing at your current company or exploring leadership opportunities in totally new areas.

 Projected demand for experienced managers and business leaders varies greatly depending on the industry and specific job title.
 For example, the number of top executives across all industries is expected to grow 6% between 2014 and 2024, which is near the average for all occupations.
 The number of medical and health services managers, on the other hand, is expected to grow 17% over the same period.
 Although some lower- and mid-level management positions only require a bachelor’s degree, a master’s degree—combined with relevant work experience—can open the door to an expanded range of upper-level and executive positions.